AEthelwulfSalazar/Hackbright-Curriculum/Exercise06/README.md

 ```
 Restaurant Name:Rating
 ```
-Your job is to write a program named ```'sorted_data.py'``` reads the file, then spits out the ratings in alphabetical order by restaurant.
+Your job is to write a program named ```'sorted_data.py'``` that reads the file, then spits out the ratings in alphabetical order by restaurant.

 Sample output:
 ```